 Optional Family Programming

 10:00 p.m.: Settle into your tent for the night!
+Note that open flames (including lanterns and candles) are not permitted.

-Saturday, 7:00–8:00 a.m.: Breakfast is served.
-Featuring freshly made pancakes and coffee, plus juices, and pancake toppings!
+Saturday 7:00–8:00 a.m.: Breakfast is served, featuring freshly made pancakes and coffee, plus juices and pancake toppings!

 What do I need to wear and bring each day?

-On Thursday, you need to bring an extra pair of old sneakers or a pair of closed-toe shoes that can get wet for stream exploration.
+On Thursday, you need to bring an extra pair of old sneakers or a pair of closed-toed shoes that can get wet for stream exploration.
 Each group will explore streams by actually getting in and gently turning over rocks to look for aquatic life.
 If you are careful, you will get wet only up to your ankles.